-We hold the Healthy Schools Gold Award which recognises our commitment to promoting all aspects of healthy living.
-This area of the curriculum is often taught in other subjects.
+This area of the curriculum is often taught in other subjects as well as a stand alone subject.
 We provide children with the basic knowledge and understanding of health matters relating to themselves and others, to enable them to make informed choices about healthy living.
+We also teach the children about safe and healthy relationships, e-safety, the diverse world around us and celebrating the world that we live in.